Advertisement

 Fire & EMS

-Some Sonoma County fire dispatch and emergency medical communications remain unencrypted.
-This includes structure fires, medical emergencies, and wildfire response coordination.
+Sonoma County fire dispatch and emergency medical communications are unencrypted — structure fires, medical emergencies, and wildfire response coordination, with multiple dedicated live feeds.

 Find online feeds →